Common Chickweed – Identification, Foraging, and Uses

 I became acquainted with chickweed in the summer of 2010.
 Huge swaths of German chamomile were growing in my garden where it had reseeded from previous years.
 Mixed in with the chamomile were plants with small white flowers that were similar in size.

-I took a big box of chamomile with me to the farmer’s market to process and load into my dehydrator between customers.
+I took a big box of chamomile with to the farmer’s market to load into my dehydrator between customers.
 (Our little market was pretty slow, and the boys were helping man the table).

 When I showed the mystery flower to the other market vendors, not one person could identify it.
 “It’s just another weed” was the main response.
 (Disappointing!)